What type of worms are used?

 The least expensive and easiest way to get a large amount of worms in online.
 This will allow you to get enough quality worms to get your bin running quickly and with the least amount of problems.

 Smaller quantities of red wrigglers can be purchased at bait shops.
-This is not ideal as you will end up paying a much higher price for a much smaller quantity of worms.
+This is not ideal as you will end up paying a higher price for a smaller quantity of worms.
 Also make sure you are purchasing red wrigglers and not earthworms.

 How many worms do I need?